OPTIONAL THEME:

 Class activity I:

-During this first class techno-morality activity we encounter two powerful metaphors that provoke meta-thinking about AI.
+During this first techno-morality activity we encounter two powerful metaphors that provoke meta-thinking about AI.

 TOK students should familiarize themselves with the term “stochastic” and incorporate it into their everyday academic vocabulary.
-The Greek origin of the word might seem intimidating at first, but the meaning is straightforward and fundamental.
-It refers to the randomly determined, probabilistic element that underlies statistical theory.
-Stochastic thinking drives key concepts in math and informs methodology in the human and natural sciences.
+The Greek etymology of the word refers to informed/targeted guesswork.
+The current meaning is straightforward.
+It refers to the random probabilistic elements that drive statistics.

 Begin the class by sharing the image of the green parrot vomiting binary code.
 Continue with Cloud Gate, the mirror-like, public sculpture outside the Art Institute of Chicago.
-Then pick a few students at random to perform public readings of the quotes from Bender et al. and Shannon Vallor.
-(You might quip that your student selection was stochastic!)
+Then pick a few students to perform public readings of the quotes from Bender et al. and Shannon Vallor.

 Next, confirm the truism that everyone in the room has spent time with chatbots and text-to-image AI generators.
-Also spend a few moments clarifying how LLM training works.
+Also spend a few moments clarifying basic understanding of how LLM training works.

 Then the fun starts.
-Kick off upbeat whole class discussion using the generative questions below.
+Kick off upbeat whole class discussion using the generative questions.

 Image credit: Meaning Spark Labs

-In The AI Mirror: How to Reclaim Our Humanity in an Age of Machine Thinking (2024), Shannon Vallor asserts that AI systems “are constructed as immense mirrors of human intelligence.
-They do not think for themselves: instead they generate complex reflections cast by our recorded thoughts, judgments, desires, needs, perceptions, expectations and imaginings.”
+“Today’s most advanced AI systems are constructed as immense mirrors of human intelligence.
+They do not think for themselves: instead they generate complex reflections cast by our recorded thoughts, judgments, desires, needs, perceptions, expectations and imaginings...

 GENERATIVE QUESTIONS